Julius Glickman Fellowship in Public Interest Law

 Application due: February 5, 2018

 Applications are due noon Monday, February 5, 2018.
-Applicants are asked to be available for interviews, times TBD.
-The 2018 fellows will be announced as soon as possible, likely mid to late March.
+Finalists will be notified by Wednesday, February 7, and are asked to be available for interviews in the afternoon on Friday, February 9.
+The 2018 fellows will be announced as soon as possible.

 In spring 2018, the Julius Glickman Fellowship will fund a one-year (12 month, full-time) post-graduate fellowship with an existing public interest legal organization to provide legal services to underrepresented individuals or groups.
 The fellow will receive $45,000.
 The sponsoring organization must be a non-profit organization under Section 501(c)(3) of the Internal Revenue Code.
 The sponsoring organization is expected to supply and fund the benefits that a fellow would ordinarily receive as a new employee.
 The fellow must be supervised by a licensed attorney.
 The fellow and sponsoring organization will sign agreements regarding their fellowship obligations.